 Here’s why it’s a fantastic idea to run a Black Friday sale on Etsy this year.

-That makes it screamingly apparent that in mid to late November, customers are looking to spend their money, as long as they find the discount they’ve been waiting for!
+This makes it apparent that in mid to late November, customers are looking to spend their money, as long as they find the discount they’ve been waiting for!

 Keep in mind, it’s easy to set up a sale in your Etsy shop, but it’s not so easy to effectively promote it and ensure the discounts don’t hurt you financially.